ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Address some small claim data type naming issues that came to light when IANA completed the registrations requested by this document.
 In particular, the CDDL type names are used.

 - Remove all dependence on SUIT Manifest to break schedule interlock with RFC Editor.
 Use of SUIT-Manifest is peripheral to the core of EAT.
 It was mostly a content type pre-registration.
 The modification consisted of the removal of one sentence, a few more words and two lines of CDDL.

-- Reference to RATS Architecture, RFC 9334, is made informative since the document is informational.

-- Reference to Long Lines in Draft, RFC 8792, is made informative since the document is informational.

 - Reworded full profiles description to convey intent without using "may not"